wormhole-foundation/wormhole/whitepapers/0003_token_bridge.md

 The name and symbol fields of the Transfer payload are not guaranteed to be valid UTF8 strings.
 Implementations might truncate longer strings at the 32 byte mark, which may result in invalid UTF8 bytes at the end.
 Thus, any client wishing to present these as strings must validate them first, potentially dropping the garbage at the end.

+### Backwards compatibility of the pause check

+Adding the `paused` check is interface backwards compatible on EVM and Solana.
+On Solana, the bridge already passes the `config` account on all relevant instructions, so no client-side changes are required to begin enforcing the new check.

+However, deploying pause support updates existing contract state.
+For example, the SVM implementation resizes account data and there is no built-in rollback path to the exact pre-upgrade state.
+This should not break existing deployments, but integrators, SDKs, and off-chain indexers that assume the previous storage layout or account size may need to account for the new pause fields.

+## Alternatives Considered

+### Granular pause

+Rather than a single boolean `paused` state, the bridge could expose finer-grained pauses (e.g. inbound vs. outbound) so that, for example, redemptions can continue while new deposits are blocked.
+We are not taking this approach now in favor of a simple boolean; granular pause can be added later without breaking the pause/unpause governance defined here.

+### Temporary pause

+Instead of a boolean, the `paused` state could be set to a timestamp after which the contract is no longer considered paused.
+This would introduce a slight additional implementation complexity as well as a risk that the contract could become pre-maturely unpaused.

+### Per-runtime `SetPauserAddresses` actions

+`SetPauserAddresses` could use a separate governance action per runtime (e.g. action 4 for 20-byte EVM addresses, action 5 for 32-byte Solana pubkeys) instead of a single length-prefixed encoding.
+This was rejected for two reasons:

+1. The fixed 32-byte left-padded encoding used by `RegisterChain.EmitterAddress` does not generalize to runtimes whose native addresses exceed 32 bytes (e.g. NEAR account IDs, Stacks contract principals, Cosmos bech32 strings).
+Length-prefix supports any address size up to 255 bytes without requiring a new action ID per runtime.
+2. The safety property of "the receiver only accepts addresses well-formed for its runtime" is preserved either way - with per-runtime actions, the receiver checks the action ID; with length-prefix, the receiver checks the length against its native address size.
+In both cases the off-chain encoder must know the target chain's address format, so the wire format is the only thing that differs.

 <!-- Local Variables: -->
 <!-- fill-column: 120 -->